 Like we mentioned, the SIL Open Font License (both versions) allows for the use, modification, and redistribution of the licensed font software, but only if certain conditions are met.

-• Derivative works must also be released under the OFL.
+Derivative works must also be released under the OFL.
 However, it is possible to bundle or aggregate OFL-licensed font software with software covered by other licenses.
-The SIL's license FAQ page notes that in this instance, “only the portions based on the Font Software are required to be released under the OFL.”
+The SIL's license FAQ page notes: “Fonts licensed under the OFL can be freely included alongside other software under FLOSS (Free/Libre and Open Source Software) licenses.
+Since fonts are typically aggregated with, not merged into, existing software, there is little need to be concerned about incompatibility with existing software licenses.”
 [1]

 Other Notable SIL Open Font License Provisions